When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 But while you have options, they’re a lot more limited than if you go with GitHub.
-GitHub currently has 374 free apps in its marketplace, with a high number of paid options to boot.
+GitHub currently has 374 free apps in its marketplace, with many paid options to boot.

-But you have to remember that it’s through these third-party integrations that GitHub offers some of the out-of-the-box features from GitLab.
+But you have to remember that through these third-party integrations, GitHub offers some of the out-of-the-box features from GitLab.

-For example, GitLab offers features like continuous integration, time tracking, and backups by default.
+For example, GitLab offers continuous integration, time tracking, and backups by default.
 With GitHub, however, you’d need an app for that functionality, such as the free CI app Jenkins.

 GitHub Actions automations make CI/CD possible without third-party tools, but you won’t have the same oversight level.

-Note: Even if the GitHub app itself is free, the third-party service still costs money.
+Note: Even if the GitHub app is free, the third-party service still costs money.

 Self-Hosted Installation for Private Server